 Shawnee National Forest gives Southern Illinois a completely different feel from the Chicago area and central prairie regions.
 Travelers visit for forest trails, rock formations, scenic drives, wineries, lakes, and quiet outdoor escapes.

-This area works well for road-trip travelers, hikers, couples, and anyone who wants to see a more rugged side of Illinois.
+This area works well for road-trip travelers, hikers, couples, photographers, and anyone who wants to see a more rugged side of Illinois.

 Garden of the Gods in Southern Illinois